gdanko/polybar/README.md

 ## Speedtest Hack
 If there is an official way of doing this, please do tell me. :) I wrote the Speedtest script, but the output wouldn't render until the script completed.
 It didn'tlike that because the module would just pop in and say "Hello!
 I'm all done, here are the results!"
 I wanted something to say show, "Hey, I'm doing work here, please hang tight."
 ```
-[module/polybar-speedtest]
+[module/speedtest]
 type = custom/ipc
 label = %output%
-initial = 1
+initial = 2
-hook-0 = echo "%{F#F0C674}%{F-} Speedtest running..."
+hook-0 = ~/.config/polybar/scripts/speedtest.py show
-background = true
-background-arg-download =
+hook-1 = ~/.config/polybar/scripts/speedtest.py run
-background-arg-upload =
+click-left = ~/.config/polybar/scripts/speedtest.py run
-background-arg-interval = 300
 ```
-All the module does is set the initial text, which is a loading message.
-But using `launch.py`, I am able to launch this module in the background.
-As soon as the loading message is up, the script is working in the background, running the test(s).
-When the script is running in the background, it displays the loading text right before it starts the test(s), so you're always aware that it's working.
+When executed, `hook-1` is executed because `initial = 2`.
+The `run` action first writes the loading test to the temp file and then executes the test in the backround and immediately exectutes `hook-0`, which executions the script with the `show` action.

 ## Permissions
 You will need to add yourself to `/etc/sudoers` in order to execute some commands.
 Do something like this.
 Obviously pick only the ones you need.